weixian-zhang/GCC-CWHD/README.md

 ![image](https://github.com/user-attachments/assets/3ac15834-be09-4aa4-af3d-69763a8a5085)

-## What is a Color-coded tile?
+## What is a Health Tile?

-Color-coded tiles exist in Tier 0 and 1 dashboards only and each Azure resource is represented by a color-coded tile.
+Health tiles or colored tiles exist in Tier 0 and 1 dashboards only and each Azure resource is represented by a color-coded tile.
-Each color-coded tile displays one of the 3 colors at any one time: Green, Amber and Red which represents the different health status.
+Each tile displays one of the 3 colors at any one time: Green, Amber and Red which represents the different health status.
 <img src ="https://github.com/user-attachments/assets/2ec6e7b4-0f75-49a3-9894-82f3701eeb46" height="150px" width="500px" />